dArchMuffin/42_scripts/README.md

 ### push_swap_tester (ongoing)
 Trying to centralized my scripts I used to test my push_swap

+Work in progres ...

 Run in your project folder :
 ./push_swap_tester.sh

 ### pipex_tester (ongoing)
-Building a tester for my pipex project from the start of the project : experimenting test drive developpment Work in progress ...
+Building a tester for my pipex project from the start of the project : experimenting Test Driven Developpment

+Work in progress ...